 It’s tough to choose between Portugal or Spain.
 Check out the difference in cost of living, taxes, culture, and more!

 However, some major differences make both the neighboring countries rivals for quite a long time.
-And the differences which make one expat think about choosing a better one for his residence.
+And the differences that make one expat think about choosing a better one for his residence.
 Read all about living in these countries and choose the best one for yourself!

 Portugal or Spain?
 Why expats choose them